PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 Pulling this caused the lantern to rise.
 Then it stopped and The Tailor stared at the dangling lantern.
 It swung strangley.
 Tom liked this; how it wibble-wobbled.
 It suddenly lowered with a jaunt.
 Then stopped just as suddenly.

 Worried, Tom looked to The Tailor.
 He was grinning.
 He pulled the other rope and the lantern rose to it's previous hight, just as quickly.
 “I love that.”
 He concluded.
-“The inkeeper said it housed more people than horses.
+“The innkeeper said it housed more people than horses.
 I doubt anyone actually travels *to* this place.” looking around again.
-The aggitated lantern animating it's shadows.
+The agitated lantern animating it's shadows.
 “Explains a lot.”

 Suddenly The Tailor turned towards the door; “I have to settle up with the innkeeper,” he remembered, “and get us some food, I'm really hungry.”.
 He left quickly.